 If you already suffer from allergies or have asthma, constantly sleeping on an old mattress will be an issue for your health, or may eventually cause an allergic reaction.

 If you have a regular mattress, that has taped edges such as coil use and regularly launder allergen-proof bed covers the fabric is more tightly woven than regular covers and can keep dust mites from escaping your mattress.
 Regularly vacuum your mattress often but keep in mind that debris will still accumulate and add pounds to your mattress.

 The good news, though, is that the natural organic latex is dust mite resistant!
-Go Rest carries certified latex mattresses which are the best way to avoid a dust mite infestation.
+Go Rest carries natural latex mattresses which are the best way to avoid a dust mite infestation.
 Latex mattresses offer many more advantages than other types of foams and spring types, not the least of which is their durability and longevity.
 Go Rest offers an unheard of 25 year warranty on its latex mattresses and is by far the best value you can find.

 Organic latex is the perfect choice of mattress for your comfort, your health, the environment and your pocket book.